nuptechs/NuP-est/replit.md

 # Overview

-NuP-Study is an AI-powered adaptive study management platform designed to personalize learning through deep user profiling and intelligent content delivery.
-It offers a comprehensive study hub featuring AI tools, flashcards, knowledge base management, and progress tracking.
-A standout feature is **Professor IA**, an advanced conversational AI tutor providing ultra-low latency voice interactions (<500ms) to simulate a dedicated human teacher.
-The platform aims to deliver a polished, professional user experience with adaptive learning strategies, enhancing learning efficiency and engagement to offer truly personalized educational journeys in the e-learning market.
+NuP-Study is an AI-powered adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
+It provides a comprehensive study hub with AI tools, flashcards, knowledge base management, and progress tracking.
+A key feature is **Professor IA**, an advanced conversational AI tutor offering ultra-low latency voice interactions (<500ms) to simulate a human teacher.
+The platform aims to deliver a polished, professional user experience with adaptive learning strategies, enhancing learning efficiency and engagement for personalized educational journeys in the e-learning market.
+The project is transitioning to a modern monorepo architecture using Turborepo and pnpm workspaces to support a scalable NuP Ecosystem of multiple, independently deployable, and modularly sellable AI-powered applications.

-## 🚀 Workflows e Execução de Apps (Nov 2025)

-**Sistema Automático de Workflows:** Gerencia múltiplos apps com descoberta automática e configuração elegante.

-**Scripts Disponíveis:**
-- `node scripts/manage-workflows.js list` - Lista apps disponíveis
-- `node scripts/manage-workflows.js generate` - Gera configuração de workflows
-- `node scripts/manage-workflows.js info` - Mostra guia de uso

-**Apps Configurados:**
-- **nup-aim** (porta 5000): `cd apps/nup-aim && PORT=5000 npm run dev`
-- **nup-study** (porta 5001): `cd apps/nup-study && PORT=5001 npm run dev`

-**Documentação:** Ver [docs/WORKFLOWS.md](docs/WORKFLOWS.md) e [docs/WORKFLOWS_QUICKSTART.md](docs/WORKFLOWS_QUICKSTART.md)

 # User Preferences